 Urine can tell a lot about what’s going on in your body.
 It can be all sorts of colors from pale yellow to dark amber and even green, pink or orange.
-Bilal Kaaki, MD, UnityPoint Health, explains how different foods, medications and disease can change the color and what may be considered abnormal urine color.
+Mark Newton, MD, UnityPoint Health, explains how different foods, medications and diseases can change urine color and what may be considered an abnormal color.

 What Color Should Urine Be?

-“A healthy urine color range is from pale yellow to amber-colored urine,” Dr. Kaaki says.
-“It all depends on your hydration level.
-Pale yellow urine means you are more hydrated and dark amber urine is at the other end of the spectrum.
-It’s more concentrated, which means you’re more dehydrated.”
+“A healthy urine color range is from pale yellow to amber-colored urine,” Dr. Newton says.
+“A lot depends on your hydration level.
+Pale yellow urine means you are more hydrated.
+Dark amber urine is at the other end of the spectrum, which means the urine is more concentrated, and therefore you’re more dehydrated.”

-“For example, urine looks paler during pregnancy because there’s a 50 percent increase in blood volume, so the urine tends to be clearer and more diluted during pregnancy,” Dr. Kaaki says.
+“For example, urine looks paler during pregnancy because there’s a 50 percent increase in blood volume, so the urine tends to be clearer and more diluted during pregnancy,” Dr. Newton says.

 Urine Color Chart